11-Deoxycortisol: History

 In 1934, biochemist Tadeus Reichstein, working in Switzerland, began research on extracts from animal adrenal glands in order to isolate physiologically active compounds.
 He was publishing results of his findings along the way.
-By 1944, he already isolated and elucidated the chemical structure of 29 pure substances.
+By 1944, he already isolated and explained the chemical structure of 29 pure substances.
 He was assigning names that consisted of the word "Substance" and a letter from the Latin alphabet to the newly found substances.
 In 1938, he published an article about "Substance R" and "Substance S" describing their chemical structures and properties.
 The Substance S since about 1955 became known as 11-Deoxycortisol.

 In 1949, American research chemist Percy Lavon Julian, in looking for ways to produce cortisone, announced the synthesis of the Compound S, from the cheap and readily available pregnenolone (synthesized from the soybean oil sterol stigmasterol).

 On 5 April 1952, biochemist Durey Peterson and microbiologist Herbert Murray at Upjohn, published the first report of a breakthrough fermentation process for the microbial 11α-oxygenation of steroids (e.g. progesterone) in a single step by common molds of the order Mucorales.

 11α-oxygenation of Compound S produces 11α-hydrocortisone, which can be chemically oxidized to cortisone, or converted by further chemical steps to 11β-hydrocortisone (cortisol).